LittleTealeaf/SER-225-Team-A2/docs/EnhancementIdeas/enhancement-ideas.md

 Below is a list of potential enhancement ideas that could be made to this game.

-## Multiple levels
+## More levels

-Right now this game only contains one short level.
-I think the game having multiple levels that the player can progress through one after the other would make this into much more of a game.
+Right now this game only contains five levels.
+We think that having a game have up to 20+ levels would add lots of dimension to the game.
+Users enjoy working through challenging levels.

-## Ways to kill enemies
+## Increased ways to kill enemies

-Touching enemies and immediately dying is generally not a recipe for a fun game.
-There are many different ways platformers go about different ways to kill enemies, but the most common are either jumping on enemies or being able to shoot enemies with some sort of projectile.
+We implemented a way to kill the enemies but many games feature the ability to kill AI by jumping on their head.
+We think this would be a great addition to our game.

 ## Lives/Health